kubernetes/enhancements/keps/sig-api-machinery/20190329-less-object-serializations.md

 ### Risks and Mitigations

-Given this proposal doesn't introduce any user visible change, the only risk are bugs in implementation.
-Fortunately, the serialization code is widely used by all end-to-end tests, so any bugs should be catched by those or unit tests of newly added logic.
+The proposal doesn't introduce any user visible change - the only risk is related to bugs in implementation.
+Even though, the serialization code is widely user by all end-to-end tests and bugs should be catched by those or unit tests of newly added logic, we will try to mitigate the risk by introducing a feature gate and hiding the logic of using the newly introduced object behind this feature gate.

 ## Design Details

 ### Test Plan

-* Unit tests covering all corner cases.
+* Unit tests covering all corner cases of logic of newly introduced objects.
+* Unit test to detect races of newly introduced objects
 * Regular e2e tests are passing.

 ### Graduation Criteria